 Belgium’s Energy Market and Renewable Energy Projects

-Belgium historically covers the largest part of its electricity needs with its seven nuclear reactors at the Doel and Tihange nuclear plants.
-A gradual nuclear exit has been decided, with the first nuclear reactor to be closed in October 2022 and the last in October 2025.
+Belgium has historically covered the largest part of its electricity needs from its seven nuclear reactors at the Doel and Tihange nuclear plants.

 Quite apart from the nuclear phase-out, the ambitions for CO₂ reduction and favourable support mechanisms have been strong drivers for investment in renewable energy projects in Belgium.

 The share of renewables in both electricity production (MWh) and generation capacity (MW) has increased significantly over the last decade in Belgium, with 2020 being a record year for renewables.

 Offshore and onshore wind and solar power together accounted for 18.6% of the electricity generation mix in 2020, an increase of 31% compared to 2019 (15.1 TWh in 2020 as against 11.5 TWh in 2019).

 Also, in terms of installed generation capacity, 2020 was an important year for renewable energy.
 The total installed capacity of wind power increased from 3,796 MW at the end of 2019 to 4,670 MW at the end of 2020, and the solar photovoltaic capacity went up from 3,887 MW at the end of 2019 to 4,788 MW at the end of 2020.